 The emergent need to chase babies, to keep them away from areas and objects that could harm them, can create lots of strain and stress on caretakers – yet so much new learning and excitement for little ones!
 Yoga practitioners can also find many new possibilities through engaging their senses of each side of the body separately, such as the dynamic interplay of torso muscles in a satisfying and breath-enhancing side-stretch.
 Other ways we can find stability through this body-half awareness include keying into the separate roles of the “working” and “balancing” legs in balances such as Dancer Pose.

-The vestibular sense therefore has evident implications for the quality of those poses we might first think of as tricky balance postures – such as Tree Posture and Extended Hand-to-Big-Toe Pose (Utthita Hasta Padangustasana).
+The vestibular sense, therefore, has evident implications for the quality of those poses we might first think of as tricky balance postures – such as Tree Posture and Extended Hand-to-Big-Toe Pose (Utthita Hasta Padangustasana).
 It also determines those poses we know of as potentially restive and grounding as Mountain Posture, however.
-Regardless, according to this sequential developmental movement theory we develop this sense of balance as a last component of our overall and life-long movement “repertoire”, so to speak.
+Regardless, according to this sequential developmental movement theory, we develop this sense of balance as the last component of our overall and life-long movement “repertoire”, so to speak.
 We continue to improve upon it, however, or conversely lose some of our abilities within it, as the years go on.
-Yoga practice has strong potential to foster life-long growth within, and reduced losses of, our physical handling of this movement pattern.
+Yoga practice has strong potential to foster life-long growth within and reduce losses of, our physical handling of this movement pattern.
 The same holds true for all of the patterns that set a foundation for it, as were previously described.

 But wait, there’s even more (as the old saying goes) – stay tuned to learn more about how the foundation of these eight movement patterns can determine the quality of whole-person health.
-For instance, gaps within the typical sequence thus far described can cause social, emotional, and mental difficulties throughout the entire life-span.
-Look out for more explanation of such instances in the next (third) part of this series, as well as how we yoga instructors can help our students to “fill in” the gaps.
-Through that they can reclaim the levels of well-being that our bodies, and through that our whole persons, are meant to enjoy.
+For instance, gaps within the typical sequence thus far described can cause social, emotional, and mental difficulties throughout the entire lifespan.
+Look out for more explanations of such instances in the next (third) part of this series, as well as how we yoga instructors can help our students “fill in” the gaps.
+Through that, they can reclaim the levels of well-being that our bodies, and through that our whole persons, are meant to enjoy.